Does Acupuncture for Chronic Pain Work?

 Acupuncture may also reduce the frequency of tension headaches and prevent migraines.
 A recent review of 150 studies conducted over the past 50 years concluded that acupuncture is a safe and effective treatment for back pain and osteoarthritis.

-Researchers have been interested in the question of whether it matters if needles are inserted in TCM acupuncture points or at random points on the body (a placebo, or so-called “sham acupuncture”).
+Researchers have been interested in the question of whether it matters if needles are inserted in Traditional Chinese Medicine (TCM) acupuncture points or at random points on the body (a placebo, or so-called “sham acupuncture”).

 To answer this question, researchers analyzed 29 separate randomized controlled studies that included a total of 18,000 study participants with chronic pain.
 The researchers concluded that the effectiveness of acupuncture at TCM acupuncture points for pain reduction was statistically significant compared to sham acupuncture.
 They concluded that acupuncture was an effective treatment option for people with chronic pain conditions.